alexisio/rs-api/docs/boss/vorago.md

-# Global
+# Vorago

+Module containing Vorago functions

 * * *

-### getRotation(onDate)
+### Vorago.getRotation(onDate)

-Returns Vorago's current and upcoming rotations or Vorago's rotation on a lookup date
+Returns Vorago's current and upcoming rotations or Vorago's rotation on a lookup date (available for `rs`)

 **Parameters**